Friday, December 27, 2013

 On the port side of the boat (left) were numerous kite-surfers and para-gliders sliding across the shallows, enjoying the sunny weather.
 Inattention to charts and depth sounders in this area can get a skipper into a fine mess.

-On Sunday afternoon, sitting outside on the patio at Shula’s Restaurant and basking in eighty-five degrees (30 in Celsius) weather we watched a Seattle Seahawks football game.
+On Sunday afternoon, sitting outside on the patio at Shula’s Restaurant and basking in 85°F (30°C) weather, we watched a Seattle Seahawks football game.

 In the meantime, in Canada and the continental USA, our friends and family were shivering in minus something-or-other weather.

-The next day we arrived back in Miami at the home berth for the boat.
-We celebrated the end to a fabulous experience; our family cruise through paradise.
-And then it was time for everyone to head back to their respective homes; unfortunately for some that meant heading north to Canada to celebrate the Christmas season with other family members.
+The next day, we arrived back in Miami at the home berth for the boat.
+We celebrated the end of a fabulous experience, our family cruise through paradise.
+And then it was time for everyone to head back to their respective homes.
+For some, that meant heading north to Canada to celebrate the Christmas season with other family members.

 Hasta Luego